-Finger spines could possibly be the biggest dividing factor through people choice in goalkeeper gloves.
+Finger spines could possibly be the biggest dividing factor in people's choice in goalkeeper gloves.
 We are going to go through the pros and cons and share our personal opinion as well as feedback from other keepers.

-Let's start by saying that finger spines can help you reduce the risk of injury when playing, they won't always stop you getting injured however they may decrease the chance of injury.
+Let's start by saying that finger spines can help you reduce the risk of injury when playing, they won't always stop you from getting injured however they may decrease the chance of injury.
 The plastic spines are embedded into the backhand of goalkeeper gloves to prevent hyperextension injuries in the fingers by restricting movement. you're probably taking a liking to finger spines and wondering why don't all keepers wear finger spines?
-Well there are many drawbacks...
+Well, there are a few drawbacks...

-Goalkeepers become dependant on wearing gloves with finger spines.
+Goalkeepers become dependent on wearing gloves with finger spines.
 When playing any sport your body encounters micro fractures and injuries that you don't notice but over time increase the strength of your bones and joints.
-It's important that your body experiences these micro-fractures and injuries to maintain and develop bone density and joint strength.
-When wearing the spines it doesn't allow for these minor injuries and therefor doesn't allow the fingers to strengthen in the same way.
+Your body must experience these micro-fractures and injuries to maintain and develop bone density and joint strength.
+When wearing the spines it doesn't allow for these minor injuries and therefore doesn't allow the fingers to strengthen in the same way.

 Would we recommend finger spines to kids?
 It's completely personal preference, we would advise that kids don't rely on finger saves as it's a bad habit to get into and will restrict the strength development of their fingers.
 We'd say it is essential for every keeper to have a pair with finger save gloves or a roll of finger and wrist tape in their kit bag for sessions that are predominantly shot stopping based sessions or if they were to pick up a small injury or felt some discomfort they can make the adjustments needed to continue playing.